 - There is equal bargaining power between you and the company – for example because of your specialist skills.

 - You are clearly in business on your own account, providing your services to others and marketing your services broadly.

 - You take a financial risk in the contractual arrangement (for example payment is only made on satisfactory completion of the project) and you have indemnity insurance.

 - You decide how and when the work is done – there is little day to day control or line management by the company you are providing your services to.

 - There are no or few restrictions on your business outside the arrangement with the company.
 If there are restrictive covenants such as non-compete clauses then this suggests an employment relationship rather than a self-employed one.

 - You are not integrated into the company you are providing your services to, so you do not represent the business or have to comply with a staff handbook in the same way as employees.

 If all these are present then you are self-employed and not entitled to any employment rights.
 If not, or if some of them are missing, then you could be an employee or a worker, and entitled to full or partial employment rights.

-The information and content on this website is provided for general information purposes only and is not intended to constitute legal or other professional advice.
-Legal information or content on this website relates only to the laws of England and Wales.
-You should not take any actions based on information found on this website without first seeking appropriate legal advice with respect to your specific matter.
 No representations or warranties are made about the suitability, currentness, comprehensiveness and/or accuracy of the information and other content contained on this website.
 It should be noted that legal information and content can rapidly become out of date and we give no undertaking to keep this website up to date.
 All liability for any loss or damage of any kind which may be suffered as a result of accessing and using the information and/or content of this website is hereby excluded to the full extent permitted by law.